 The bus stop closest to the Acropolis is called “Apheteria”.
-To get there hop on bus line 230 that runs through the city center.
+To get there, hop on bus line 230, which runs through the city center.
 When you get off, you’ll only need to walk about 5 minutes to reach the entrance to the Acropolis.

 - With a Private Tour

 There are tours that will take you up to the Acropolis daily where you’ll have the opportunity to take a guided tour of the historic area.
-You may also elect to travel to the site yourself and either catch a tour as it starts for a fee or simply walk around on your own and explore the area.
+You may also elect to travel to the site yourself and either catch a tour, as it starts for a fee, or walk around on your own and explore the area.

 You can find some great options for a guided tour of the Acropolis and the Acropolis Museum.
-Check them right below.
+Check some right below

 Acropolis Entrance Fees